What is Endocannabinoid Deficiency and Its Impact on Aging?

 • Diet Rich in Polyphenols and Terpenes: Found in colorful fruits, vegetables, and herbs, these compounds may enhance ECS function through antioxidant and anti-inflammatory effects.

-The endocannabinoid system plays a vital, though often overlooked, role in aging.
+The Endocannabinoid system plays a vital, though often overlooked, role in aging.
 Declines in ECS function may underlie many of the symptoms associated with aging, from inflammation and poor sleep to cognitive decline and mood swings.

 While research into CBD and aging is still developing, early findings suggest it may support ECS function and promote better quality of life in older adults.
 Evidence includes animal studies showing enhanced memory retention, reduced neuroinflammation, and early clinical trials noting improvements in sleep and anxiety.
 Additionally, CBD's role in increasing anandamide levels and reducing oxidative stress further supports its potential for aging-related applications.
 By understanding the science of the ECS, individuals can make more informed choices about how to help their health as they age.